invesdwin/invesdwin-util/README.md

 #### `Futures`
 This makes working with lots of tasks in thread pools easier by providing methods for bulk-handling those futures.
 #### `ICloseableIterable` and `ICloseableIterator`
 Provides a way to create a pipes and filters work chain with steps to parallelize on.
 Chaining of tasks can make complex workloads far easier to implement.
-For example loading and financial data cache from a rest service and transforming that into a binary local cache format in a parallel fashion becomes easy with this design.
+For example loading a financial data cache from a rest service and transforming that into a binary local cache format in a parallel fashion becomes easy with this design.

 ## Beans
 #### `APropertyChangeSupported`